Hybrid toric varieties and the non-archimedean SYZ fibration on Calabi-Yau hypersurfaces: Introduction

 \section{Introduction}

-Let $X \fl \D^*$ be a maximal degeneration of $n$-dimensional Calabi-Yau manifolds, polarized by a relatively ample line bundle $L$.
+Let $X \fl \D^*$ be a degeneration of $n$-dimensional Calabi-Yau manifolds, polarized by a relatively ample line bundle $L$.
+We furthermore assume that the degeneration is maximal, which means that the algebraic geometry of the fibers $X_t$ degenerates in the most severe possible way (see Definition \ref{def sk ess} for the precise definition).
 Motivated by mirror symmetry, the SYZ conjecture predicts that as $t \fl 0$, the fiber $(X_t, \omega_t)$ endowed with its unique Kähler Ricci-flat metric $\omega_t \in c_1(L_t)$ should look like the total space of a Lagrangian torus fibration $f_t : X_t \fl B$ onto a certain base $B$ of real dimension $n$.
 The base $B$ can be naturally realized within the realm of non-archimedean geometry: writing $X^{\an}$ for the Berkovich analytification of $X$ with respect to the $t$-adic absolute value on $K=\C((t))$, there exists a canonical piecewise-linear subspace $\Sk(X) \subset X^{\an}$ called the essential skeleton of $X$, carrying a Lebesgue measure $\mu_0$ which is in a natural sense the limit of the Calabi-Yau measures $\mu_t = \omega_t^n$ on the $X_t$.
 The measure convergence takes place on the hybrid space $X^{\hyb}$ associated to the degeneration, which can be written as the disjoint union $X^{\hyb} := X \sqcup X^{\an}$, and whose topology is roughly defined in the following way: if $f$ is a holomorphic function on $X$, then the real-valued function $\frac{\log \lvert f \rvert}{\log \lvert t \rvert}$ on $X$ converges on $X^{\hyb}$ to the family of non-archimedean valuations $v_x \mapsto v_x(f)$ of $f$ on $X^{\an}$. \\The Kontsevich-Soibelman conjecture \cite{KontsevichSoibelman} then predicts the following: after suitably rescaling the diameters, the Calabi-Yau manifolds $(X_t, \omega_t)$ converge in the Gromov-Hausdorff sense to the essential skeleton $\Sk(X)$, containing a dense open subset $\mathcal{R}$ which is a smooth Riemannian manifold, endowed with an integral affine structure, and such that the Riemannian metric is given locally in affine coordinates by the Hessian of a strictly convex potential $\phi$, satisfying the real Monge-Ampère equation: